portertech/chef-librato-metrics/README.md

 end
 ```

-An instrument with a many metric streams:
+An instrument with multiple metric streams:

 ``` ruby
 librato_metrics_instrument "example" do